Facebook

 • Heart Disease: Heart disease is a general term for various heart conditions.
 Heart disease can lead to heart attacks, strokes, and other serious health problems.
 Heart disease is the leading cause of death in the United States and is a significant complication of ROS Oxidative Stress.

-• Stroke: A stroke occurs when blood flow to the brain gets cut off.
+• A stroke occurs when blood flow to the brain gets cut off.
 This cut-off can happen if a blood vessel is blocked or bursts.
 A stroke can cause permanent damage to the brain, and it is a significant complication of ROS Oxidative Stress.

 • Prevention: ROS Oxidative Stress is a serious health problem but also preventable.
 If a person takes steps to avoid exposure to prooxidants and to make sure their body has what it needs to detoxify itself, they can protect themselves from the harmful effects of these substances.